TomArcher/node-sandbox/node-sandbox/docs/create-node-app.md

 	![Running the app locally](media/create-node-app/run-app.png)

-1. Return to the command prompt, and click **&lt;Ctrl>&lt;C>** to stop the app.
+1. When finished, close the browser page/tab, return to the command prompt, and click **&lt;Ctrl>&lt;C>** to stop the app.

 ## Push your app to GitHub
-Once you've created and test your app, the following steps will push your app to GitHub.
+Once you've created and test your app, the following steps will push your app's source code to GitHub.

 1. In a command prompt, change directories to your app directory.